 A vegetarian diet does not have to be low in protein.
 However, you have to actively replace animal foods with vegetables rich in protein, which is completely possible.
-In this article, we show you the main ones.
+In this article, we show you the 8 main ones.
+They are:

 The cons of animal protein